pereznetworks/WeatherX/README.md

   - for geocoding/geolocation services

 - [Forcast.io](https://darksky.net/dev/docs)
-  - for weather forecast data
   - public api has been closed since purchase by Apple

 ### Utility NPM packages to be used: